An enigmatic emotionless female character.

 Valentine of Guilty Gear 2 Overture counts as one, and regularly speaks in a calm, monotone voice without changing it.
 However, when she gets her Villainous Breakdown once Sol stops the process of the Key by destroying it, that's where she gets her first emotion ever.

 Nu, Lambda, and Mu of BlazBlue also count as some, to be exact.
 To be fair, they're android clones of Saya, after all.
 Nu and Lambda only get emotions when they're around Ragna (Lambda usually doesn't do so except on special occasions), and Mu gets emotions when suffering a Villainous Breakdown before being turned back into her old self (Noel) by Ragna.
+Technically speaking, Mu and Nu aren't emotionless because they do feel one thing: dethatched nihilistic hatred.
+Lambda starts to express emotion in her gag reel, but it ends in tragedy and she's back to normal by the end.

 Eifer Skute of RosenkreuzStilette could also count as an Emotionless Girl, since she often appears to be cool-headed and mature and rarely smiles.
 However, she can sometimes get violently-fluctuating emotions and therefore sometimes act out of character.
 Plus, she seems to carry strong emotions towards Freudia.
 There's a perfectly good reason for this; she's actually a clone of Freudia created by Iris, hiding her true hair and eye colors (which are exactly identical to Freu's own) until the time is right.

-Elesa from Pokemon Black And White was meant to come off as an Emotionless Girl.
+Elesa from Pokémon Black and White was meant to come off as an Emotionless Girl.
 To add onto this all of her official artwork and sprites have the exact face, implying she's rather expressionless too.
 After you win the gym battle, she has a Not So Stoic moment but quickly becomes embarrassed by it.
-For whatever reason both the anime and Pokemon Special have her being considerably more emotional, to the point where she's a Genki Girl in the anime.
+For whatever reason both the anime and Pokémon Special have her being considerably more emotional, to the point where she's a Genki Girl in the anime.
 The animated trailer for Pokémon Black 2 and White 2 also has her less stoic as usual.

 Izanami is this in Persona 2: Eternal Punishment, when met in Tatsuya's Scenario in Kadath Mandala's Tower of Emotion.
 She wears a magical mask that completely crushes her emotions, as though her burning rage has faded, her sorrow has not, and she awaits until she can meet with Izanagi again to remove it.